Amjad50/blink-channel/README.md

 The API of the `blinkcast` is similar to that of the `std::sync::mpsc` channels.
 However, there are some differences:

-- It allows for multiple consumers (receivers) and multiple prodocuers (senders).
+- It allows for multiple consumers (receivers) and multiple producers (senders).
 - The channel broadcasts every send to every consumer.
 - Lossy, the sender will overwrite old data, so receivers must be quick or they will lose the old data (don' t blink).